Conformal mapping based Physics-informed neural networks for designing neutral inclusions: The proposed method: CoCo-PINNs

 \subsection{Neutral inclusion effects for untrained linear fields}

 In this section, we briefly explain the reason that the CoCo-PINNs can yield the neutral inclusion effect for untrained background fields.
-Since the governing equation \cref{eq:main} is linear with respect to $H$, the following trivially holds by the properties of linear PDEs: \begin{theorem} Consider a domain, denoted by $\Omega$, that is of arbitrary shape and whose boundary is given by an exterior conformal mapping $\Psi(w)$.
+Since the governing equation \Cref{eq:main} is linear with respect to $H$, the following trivially holds by the properties of linear PDEs: \begin{theorem} Consider a domain, denoted by $\Omega$, that is of arbitrary shape and whose boundary is given by an exterior conformal mapping $\Psi(w)$.
 If there exists an interface function $p(x)$ that makes $\Omega$ a neutral inclusion for the background field $H(x)=x_1$ and $x_2$, simultaneously, then $\Omega$ is neutral also for all linear fields $H(x)=ax_1+bx_2$ of arbitrary directions $(a,b)\in\mathbb{R}^2$. \end{theorem}

-By \cref{thm1:main}, one can expect to find a function $p(x)$ such that $\Omega$ is neutral to all linear fields $H$ by training with only two background fields, assuming such a $p(x)$ exists.
-Although the existence of this function has not yet been theoretically verified, experiments in this paper with various shapes demonstrate that, for given $\Omega$, there exists a $p(x)$ that produces the {\it neutral inclusion effect}, meaning that the perturbation $u-H$ is negligible for all directions of $H$. \begin{remark} In all examples, we successfully identified a $p(x)$ with the neutral inclusion effect by training with only a single $H$.
-These results can be explained by the following theorem. \end{remark}
+By \Cref{thm1:main}, one can expect to find a function $p(x)$ such that $\Omega$ is neutral to all linear fields $H$ by training with only two background fields, assuming such a $p(x)$ exists.
+Although the existence of this function has not yet been theoretically verified, experiments in this paper with various shapes demonstrate that, for given $\Omega$, there exists a $p(x)$ that produces the {\it neutral inclusion effect}, meaning that the perturbation $u-H$ is negligible for all directions of $H$.